Dzyaloshinskii-Moriya Interaction and Spiral Order in Spin-orbit Coupled Optical Lattices: Results

-The first two terms denote Heisenberg exchange and Zeeman terms, respectively, while the last two terms arise from SO coupling.
-In solid state systems the third term is called the DM interaction \cite{DM}, which is believed to drive multiferroic behavior.
-In the following we derive the coefficients in the effective Hamiltonian by considering the coupling between four internal degenerate ground states $|\alpha \rangle \in \left\{ |\uparrow ;\uparrow \rangle ,|\uparrow ;\downarrow \rangle ,|\downarrow ;\uparrow \rangle ,|\downarrow ;\downarrow \rangle \right\} $ through the spin independent and dependent tunnelings $t_{\sigma }$ and $\lambda $.
+The first two terms are Heisenberg exchange and Zeeman terms, respectively, while the last two terms arise from SO coupling.
+In solid state systems the third term is called the DM interaction \cite{DM-1, DM-2}, which is believed to drive multiferroic behavior.
+The definition of the $\bf{D}$ vector and the $\Gamma$ tensor will be presented below.
+The structure of these terms can be derived from basic symmetry analyses but the coefficients must be computed microscopically.
+In the following we derive the coefficients in Eq. \ref{eff-HF} by considering the coupling between four internal degenerate ground states $|\alpha \rangle \in \left\{ |\uparrow ;\uparrow \rangle ,|\uparrow ;\downarrow \rangle ,|\downarrow ;\uparrow \rangle ,|\downarrow ;\downarrow \rangle \right\} $ through the spin independent and dependent tunnelings $t_{\sigma }$ and $\lambda $.
 The couplings are different for fermions and bosons, as illustrated in Fig.~ \ref {fig-BF}.